tilt-dev/tilt.build/docs/faq.md

 You're accidentally running that Tilt instead.

-Common fixes include deleting the other Tilt, always using an absolute path, or renaming Tilt to avoid the conflict.
+Common fixes include deleting the other Tilt, always using an absolute path, or renaming Tilt to `tlt` to avoid the conflict.
 Tilt is a static binary so it is OK to rename it.

 ### Q: I'm getting push errors like "unauthorized: You don't have the needed permissions".
 What do I do?